Probing Dynamical Sensitivity of a Non-KAM System Through Out-of-Time-Order Correlators: Scrambling in quantum KHO model

 \subsubsection{Coherent state (on the web) OTOCs}

 As for the coherent state OTOCs, at $R=4$, the short-time dynamics rely mainly on the nature of the classical stochastic web.
 Recall that for $K<2\omega$, the origin ($0, 0$) is the only classical fixed point.
 There exist, however, an infinite number of period four points, each located at $(u, v)=(p\pi, q\pi)$ with $p, q\in\mathbb{Z}$ for any arbitrary small $K$ \cite{kells2005quantum}.
-The period four orbits generated by these points are stable if $p+q$ is even and unstable otherwise.
-Thus, the presence of alternate stable and unstable manifolds causes the movement of any trajectory sets out from the neighborhood of an unstable orbit to be highly complex.
-Such a complex motion persists even when the Lyapunov exponent approaches zero in the limit of small $K$ --- for example, see the phase space trajectories in Fig. \ref{fig:poincare}d.
+The period four orbits these points generate are stable if $p+q$ is even and unstable otherwise.
+Thus, the presence of alternate stable and unstable manifolds causes the movement of any trajectory set out from the neighborhood of an unstable orbit to be highly complex.
+Such a complex motion persists even in the limit of small $k$, where the Lyapunov exponent approaches zero --- for example, see the phase space trajectories in Fig. \ref{fig:poincare}d.
 We are interested in seeing if such behavior is also reflected in coherent state OTOCs.
 Here, for the OTOC calculations, we focus on a specific coherent state with the mean coordinates located at $(\langle\hat{P}\rangle, \langle\hat{X}\rangle)=(0, \pi)$, which corresponds to an unstable period four point.